chef/chef-web-docs/chef_master/source/resource_dnf_package.rst

 -----------------------------------------------------
 .. tag resources_common_multiple_packages

-A resource may specify multiple packages and/or versions for platforms that use dnf, Apt, Zypper, or Chocolatey package managers.
+A resource may specify multiple packages and/or versions for platforms that use Yum, DNF, Apt, Zypper, or Chocolatey package managers.
 Specifing multiple packages and/or versions allows a single transaction to:

 * Download the specified packages and versions via a single HTTP transaction
 * Update or install multiple packages with a single resource during the chef-client run